EdwardDeaver/SyracuseDashboardJavaScript/README.md

 # SyracuseDashboardv3
-This is a JavaScript version of the Syracuse Dashboard Test
+This is a JavaScript version of the Syracuse Dashboard Test.
+NOTE: THIS WEBSITE USES SAMPLE DATA!
+THIS DOES NOT REPRESENT REAL LIFE.